mhasan08/ExtendedEuclidean/c#/README.md

 # C# implementation of Extended Euclidean algorithm

-## Instructions for buiding and running the code
+## Instructions for building and running the code

 ## Compile (macOS)
 ```